syedsaqib2457/php-hash/guides/deploy-a-node.md

 This guide explains how to deploy a node after [deploying the system](https://github.com/twexxor/firewall-security-api#user-content-get-started).

-A node represents either a main IP address or an additional IP address on a device.
+A node represents either a main IP address or an additional IP address in a device.

-For example, a node with 253 IP addresses will have 1 main node with 252 nodes belonging to the main `nodeId`.
+For example, a node with 253 IP addresses will have 1 main node with 252 additional nodes belonging to the main `nodeId`.

+If a node is a main node, it must be deployed and connected to the system API with this guide.

+If a node is an additional node, it will automatically connect to the deployed node.

 A node can have both IPv4 and IPv6 addresses with external and internal IP addresses.